Kinsta Premium WordPress HostingFrom $30/month

 In this review, we will provide you with an overview of the service.
 We will then discuss key elements of their hosting offering such as hosting costs, support, reliability, performance, security, and ease of use.

 The monthly fees for hosting with Kinsta are some of the highest in the industry.
-But, if you make a comparison based on the level of performance, there are other Managed WordPress Hosting providers that are actually more expensive.
+When making a performance comparison of Kinsta, other Managed WordPress Hosting providers are more expensive.

 The Starter or lowest cost plan at Kinsta costs $30 per month.
 There are 8 different hosting plans with the most expensive running $900 per month.
 You can see a full list of plan features and costs on their website.